 You can still visit the original depot structure with its furnishings from the 1800s today.
 Learn more about the town’s history and visit the depot at the local Castle Rock Historical Society and Museum.

-Castlewood Canyon State Park – Cherry Creek cut this ten mile sandstone canyon, a dramatic sightseeing attraction.
-It’s fifteen minutes from town in Franktown.
+Castlewood Canyon State Park – Cherry Creek cuts through this ten-mile sandstone canyon, a dramatic sightseeing attraction.
+This year-round day-use park is located fifteen minutes east of town in Franktown.

 - The Ridge at Castle Pines North and The Golf Club at Bear Dance are both consistently rated among the top courses in the nation.

 - Red Hawk Ridge is a newer public course with exceptional butte and mountain views.